 UW Program on Global Mental Health

 The Program on Global Mental Health is a regional interdisciplinary forum for research, training, and service-related activities aimed to address gaps in the implementation of effective global mental health interventions housed within the UW Department of Global Health.
-Jürgen Unützer MD, MPH and Jane Simoni PhD co-direct the program with Deepa Rao, PhD who holds a joint appointment with the Department of Psychiatry and Behavioral Sciences and the Department of Global Health.
+Pamela Y. Collins, MD, MPH, directs the program and holds a joint appointment with the Department of Psychiatry and Behavioral Sciences and the Department of Global Health.

 London School of Hygiene and Tropical Medicine